fwhaslam/RobotMinds/README.md

 ## History ( latest first )

+2022/08/21 = rewriting cartoon classifier using functional api

-2020/08/16 = moved horseZebra_transform/ files to cycle_gan/
+2022/08/16 = moved horseZebra_transform/ files to cycle_gan/
     Added _examples/example_loss_function.py where I experiment with shapes + loss formats.
     Added _examples/example_load_video.py which loads the first frame of a dataset of videos.